cloudspaceacademy/cloudspace-workshop/docs/aws-continuous-delivery.md

 ## ✨ Features

 - **High Availability**: The architecture is designed for fault tolerance and redundancy.
-- **Scalability**: Easily scale the web and application tiers to handle varying workloads.
+- **Scalability**: Easily scale the web and application tiers to handle varying workloads
 - **Security**: Security groups and network ACLs are configured to ensure a secure environment

 ## 🌟 Web Tier